deekthesqueak/retro-router/README.md

 ### Limitations ###
 * No authentication.
 Not designed for public IPs.
 * Hard coded control logic.
 To work around this an abstraction for a display, switch, matrix, and upscaler would be needed.
 * No querying of control hardware state for dynamic UI updates.
-The 8x1 switch does not have the ablitiy to query which channel is active or which are even powered on.
+The 8x1 switch does not have the ability to query which channel is active or which are even powered on.

 ### Planned Features ###
 * OSSC profile selection per system
-* Include more system icons vartions from Evan's work
+* Include more system icon variations from Evan's work
+* TV specific functions (Turn on/off, mute, vol up/down, etc)